Extracting Metadata

 In addition to the built-in metadata, Shrine allows you to extract and store

-any custom metadata, using the add_metadata
+any custom metadata, using the add_metadata plugin (which

-internally extends Shrine#extract_metadata
+internally extends Shrine#extract_metadata).

 For example, you might want to extract EXIF data from images: